hkotek/hkotek.com/_posts/2022-12-29-altac-how-to-get-started-2.md

 Do you enjoy organizing things, or laying out plans for others to execute?
 If so, there are jobs where you get to do that full time.
 Try to gain more experience along these lines.

 For example, is there a way for you to have an undergraduate (or early grad) research assistant?
 This can happen in a lab setting where you mentor a younger lab member, or in some universities through directed program.[^5] Can you be a head-TA who is responsible for creating materials, coordinating among TAs, solving conflicts, etc. for some large class?
 Another obvious approach is to lead research projects, where you learn to delegate work and coordinate schedules.
 Or you could organize a reading group or workshop.
 Consider ways to go a bit beyond the obvious: can you initiate and organize a new talk series on a topic not currently offered by your department, but where you can identify a clear need for the department (to name an obvious example, maybe there's a need among students to learn about non-academic careers but your department isn't offering this right now)?
 Is there funding to be obtained for bringing in an external speaker?
-Can you coordinate this event with other departments that have sufficiently similar interests?
+Can you coordinate this event with other departments that have sufficiently overlapping interests?

 Is there a way to learn about administering budgets?
 Maybe this happens by working with a PI in a lab within your department who has external grants.
 Or maybe there's a working papers operation in your department that students occasionally edit for.
 Or maybe it's just co-organizing a large conference and seeing everything that goes into planning, budgeting, and executing on the plan.
 You can learn a whole lot from being active on an LSA committee or trying to organize a session at an LSA annual meeting, for example.
 You can be creative here, it's less about the details of the event itself and more about the skills you want to learn.